5 Times You Should Always Choose a Traditional IRA Vs. a Roth

 In this case, you may still be able to fund a Roth IRA using what’s called a backdoor IRA.
 Basically, you open a traditional IRA and convert it to a Roth IRA.
 You pay taxes on the money, but you get the tax-free benefits later on.

-Warning: Backdoor IRAs are extremely complicated and should be handled by an experienced CPA.
+Warning: Backdoor IRAs can be complicated and should be handled by an experienced CPA.

 5. You’re Rolling Over Your 401(k)